duserc/SoundSwap/README.md

         - Another feature that would not work without admin rights is ofcourse the "Launch on startup" option found in the settings menu.
 - Fully customized GUI
     - Using winforms, the application has underwent full ui changes in an attempt to make the application very appealing and easy to understand.
 This was an important design goal for me to achieve, as mentioned above, I do intend on using this application in the future.
+- Installer
+    - SoundSwap also comes with an installer and an uninstaller.
+This creates the application with the relevant icons and shortcuts about the users pc.

 ### Installation